 The only time when it would be a good idea not to use this technique is if you are cooking something like salmon or other types of fish.

-Gas Grill vs. Charcoal Grill
+20. Gas Grills vs. Charcoal Grills

-A gas grill will provide you with the most control over your cooking process, as it is easily able to regulate heat while also supplying that nice charring effect on food thanks to the propane flame.
+A gas grill will provide you with the most control over your cooking process, as it is easily able to regulate the direct heat while also supplying that nice charring effect on food thanks to the propane flame.

 If you are looking for that authentic smoky flavor, then a coal grill may be the best choice.
-However, it does require some more effort as you will have to scoop out cinders and make sure they stay hot while also rotating food occasionally on the grate.
-It is generally easier to control heat with this type of grill, but there are some downsides depending on what you’re cooking.
+However, it does require some more effort as you will have to scoop out cinders and make sure they stay hot while also rotating food occasionally on the grill grates.
+It is generally easier to control direct heat with this type of grill, but there are some downsides depending on what you’re cooking.

 If you do want to add sauce when it is done cooking, then make sure that you wait until the end of the cooking time.
 This will help prevent the sauce from burning and can also give a nice glaze on top of your food for added flavor.